hgrecco/pint/docs/index.rst

    :alt: Pint: **physical quantities**
    :class: floatingflask

 Pint is Python package to define, operate and manipulate **physical quantities**: the product of a numerical value and a unit of measurement.
 It allows arithmetic operations between them and conversions from and to different units.

 It is distributed with a `comprehensive list of physical units, prefixes and constants`_.
 Due to its modular design, you can extend (or even rewrite!) the complete list without changing the source code.
 It supports a lot of numpy mathematical operations **without monkey patching or wrapping numpy**.

 It has a complete test coverage.
 It runs in Python 2.6+ and 3.2+ with no other dependency.
 It licensed under BSD.

 Design principles
 -----------------

 Although there are already a few very good Python packages to handle physical quantities, no one was really fitting my needs.
-Like most developers, I programed Pint to scratch my own itches.
+Like most developers, I programmed Pint to scratch my own itches.

 **Unit parsing**: prefixed and pluralized forms of units are recognized without explicitly defining them.
 In other words: as the prefix *kilo* and the unit *meter* are defined, Pint understands *kilometers*.
 This results in a much shorter and maintainable unit definition list as compared to other packages.

 **Standalone unit definitions**: units definitions are loaded from a text file which is simple and easy to edit.
 Adding and changing units and their definitions does not involve changing the code.

-**Advanced string formatting**: a quantity can be formatted into string using PEP 3101 syntax.
-Extended conversion flags are given to provide symbolic, latex and pretty formatting.
+**Advanced string formatting**: a quantity can be formatted into string using `PEP 3101`_ syntax.
+Extended conversion flags are given to provide symbolic, LaTeX and pretty formatting.

 **Free to choose the numerical type**: You can use any numerical type (`fraction`, `float`, `decimal`, `numpy.ndarray`, etc).
 NumPy_ is not required but supported.

 **NumPy integration**: When you choose to use a NumPy_ ndarray, its methods and ufuncs are supported including automatic conversion of units.
 For example `numpy.arccos(q)` will require a dimensionless `q` and the units of the output quantity will be radian.

 **Uncertainties integration**:  transparently handles calculations with quantities with uncertainties (like 3.14±0.01) meter via the `uncertainties package`_.

 **Handle temperature**: conversion between units with different reference points, like positions on a map or absolute temperature scales.

 **Small codebase**: easy to maintain codebase with a flat hierarchy.

 **Dependency free**: it depends only on Python and its standard library.

 **Python 2 and 3**: a single codebase that runs unchanged in Python 2.7+ and Python 3.0+.